Dudeson/nbl-test/README.md

 # Nebula questionary

-This is a next.js project bootstrapped with [`create-next-app`] for a test task
+This is a next.js project bootstrapped with `create-next-app` for a test task

 ## Ruuning the application

-First install required packages with
+Install required packages with
 ```bash
 npm install
 ```
-You can run it dev mode with:
+Then you can run it dev mode with:

 ```bash
 npm install
 npm run dev
 ```
-or if you want to run a production build:
+or if you want to make a production build:

 ```bash
 npm run build